Cluster Execution

 Google Cloud Storage (GCS)

-The GCS provider uploads archives directly from the archiver pod to a GCS bucket using a service-account key.
+The GCS provider uploads archives directly from the controller pod to a GCS bucket using a service-account key.
 Downloads use the public GCS HTTP API and do not require credentials when the bucket is publicly readable.

 ROBOVAST_SHARE_TYPE=gcs